timescale/docs/promscale/tobs/index.md

 # The observability stack (tobs) for Kubernetes
-The observability stack (tobs} for Kubernetes command line tool helps you install and manage a full observability stack in a Kubernetes cluster.
+The observability stack (tobs) for Kubernetes command line tool helps you install and manage a full observability stack in a Kubernetes cluster.

 *   [Learn about tobs][about-tobs] to understand how it works before you begin